stride3d/stride-docs/en/manual/game-studio/dedicated-editors/sprite-editor/index.md

 # Sprite editor

-Typically when working in 2D, sprites are bundled together into a single image file called a **sprite sheet**.
+Typically in 2D development, different sprites are bundled together into a single image file called a **sprite sheet**.
 This image can then be cut into smaller parts in an engine, which can then be used in the final game.

 ![](media/sprite-editor.webp)